 Want to Lower Your Risk of Dying from Prostate Cancer?
-Don’t Smoke.
-Also, Lose Weight.
+Two Things That Can Make a Real Difference

 For several years now, doctors have known that there was a link between prostate cancer and smoking.
 They couldn’t prove that smoking caused prostate cancer, but they knew that men who smoke cigarettes – if they developed prostate cancer – were more likely to have aggressive disease, and to die of it.